Your business

 Focus

-international sales on most profitable market segments;
+export sales on most profitable markets and market segments;

 Ensure